masciasara/prismatic/README.md

 ## Acknowledgments

 PRISMATIC was developed as part of the CAPERS project, with contributions from the JWST community.
-Special thanks to the developers of related tools and libraries, such as Astropy and SpectralCube.